 A key element of the fund will be that support will only be given to Council Tax payers who qualify for a short period of time.
 It is not intended that the fund will be a long-term solution.

-The council will write to the customer to confirm the DHP/EHP decision but as DHP/EHP are both discretionary there are no appeal rights to an Independent Tribunal.
-But the customer can ask the council to look at their case again if they are not happy with the outcome of their request for a DHP/EHP.
+The council will write to the you to confirm the DHP/EHP decision.
+As DHP/EHP are both discretionary there are no appeal rights to an Independent Tribunal.
+You can ask the council to look at your case again if you are not happy with the outcome of your request for a DHP/EHP.

-EHPs will be credited directly to the customer’s Council Tax account and any outstanding payments adjusted accordingly.
+EHPs will be credited directly to the customer’s Council Tax account and any outstanding payments adjusted.

 Within Sefton Council, the Benefits Service and the Housing Options Team work closely to promote the availability of DHPs.
-Procedures are in place for requests for DHPs to be made by the Housing Options Team on behalf of customers to help retain tenancies and help prevent homelessness.
+Procedures are in place for requests for DHPs to be made by the Housing Options Team on behalf of customers.
+This is to help retain tenancies and help prevent homelessness.

 There are a number of agencies throughout Sefton that are able to provide free confidential Debt advice to Sefton residents.

 Sefton Council is committed to protecting public funds.
-If a customer provides false information, or does not provide all relevant information, in order to claim a DHP/EHP then they will be subject to an investigation and that could result in prosecution.
+If you provide false information, or do not provide all relevant information, you will be subject to an investigation.
+This could result in prosecution.